rasselin/os-ext-testing/README.md

 OpenStack CI platform.

-It installs Jenkins, Jenkins Job Builder (JJB), the Gerrit Jenkins plugin, Nodepool, HTTP Proxy settings, and a set of scripts that make running a variety of OpenStack integration tests easy.
+It installs Jenkins, Jenkins Job Builder (JJB), the Gerrit Jenkins plugin, Nodepool, and a set of scripts that make running a variety of OpenStack integration tests easy.

 Currently only Puppet modules are complete and tested.